Canon 1Ds vs Sony RX10 III

 Studio photographers will appreciate that the Canon 1Ds (unlike the RX10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1Ds and the Sony RX10 III?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1Ds: